Roy Campbell (poet): Voorslag affair

 The first issue included a book review in which Campbell praised Plomer's recent novel Turbott Wolfe.
-The novel depicted a White artist filling his studio with black women as his models and sexual partners, much to the outrage of the artist's racist white neighbours.
+The novel depicted a white artist filling his studio with black women as his models and sexual partners, much to the outrage of the artist's racist white neighbours.
 Plomer courted further controversy by ending his novel with an interracial marriage between a black man and a white woman.
-For these reasons, Plomer's Turbott Wolfe had been dubbed, "A Nasty Book on a Nasty Subject," by the Natal Advertiser.
-In his review for Voorslag, Campbell praised Turbott Wolfe as "just and true", but also criticized Plomer for dehumanizing the white racists in his novel.
+For these reasons, Plomer's Turbott Wolfe had been dubbed "A Nasty Book on a Nasty Subject", by the Natal Advertiser.
+In his review for Voorslag, Campbell praised Turbott Wolfe as "just and true", but also criticised Plomer for dehumanising the white racists in his novel.
 Campbell wrote:

 Mr. Plomer has shown his white characters when acting under the influence of race-feeling, behaving with typical ferocity and injustice.
 But he fails to let them relax enough into their individual and comparative dignity.
 He keeps pointing at them all the time and nudging the reader.
 I have known many farmers who capable of the most callous and criminal behaviour to the blacks, were guilless sons of the soil, as innocent as sleeping babes, with devout souls and sky-blue eyes.
 Their cruelty and impulsiveness was not even remembered when they relapsed again into their individual rationality.
 This type is much more normal than the bloodthirsty type described by Mr. Plomer and it confronts one with a far more terrible enigma.
 If Mr. Plomer had realized this his satire would have been more devastatingly complete and he might have achieved a masterpiece.